 An introduction to fasting

-Fasting is a long-established practice dating back thousands of years, going back to our hunter-gatherer ancestry there were long gaps in between meals and the availability of food.
+Fasting is a long-established practice dating back thousands of years, going back to our hunter-gatherer ancestry when there were long gaps in between meals and the availability of food was unpredictable and inconsistent.

 Many religions still incorporate fasting at certain times of the year.

-Interest in fasting is increasing thanks to many research papers being published on the benefits of fasting on health.
+Interest in fasting is increasing partly due to many research papers being published on the benefits of fasting on health.

-There are several types of fasts and it can get confusing as many terms are used.
+There are several types of fasts and it can be confusing, as many terms are used.